Speeding tickets explained

-Whether you think speed cameras are a tool to inspire safer driving or only there to line the government’s pockets, speed cameras are here to stay.
+Whether you think speed cameras are a tool to inspire safer driving or only there to line the government’s pockets, they are here to stay.

-If you don’t want to find yourself faced with a penalty notice, the hefty fine and three points on your licence that come with it, it’s worth understanding the consequences of getting caught speeding, how tickets are enforced and how you can appeal them if you think there’s been a mistake.
+If you don’t want to find yourself faced with a penalty notice, and the hefty speeding fine and three points on your licence that come with it, it’s worth understanding the consequences of getting caught speeding, how tickets are enforced and how you can appeal them if you think there’s been a mistake.

 How speeding fines work

-- You're asked to attend a speed-awareness course, which you will be expected to pay for.
+- You may be asked to attend a speed-awareness course, which you will be expected to pay for.
+This may not be an option on repeat offences.